Ray Crouse

-Ray Crouse is a former running back in the National Football League.
+Marlon Ray Crouse is a former running back in the National Football League.

 Biography

 Crouse was born Marlon Ray Crouse on March 16, 1959, in Oakland, California.
 His son, Michael Crouse, is a professional baseball player.

 Career

 Crouse played in 16 games with the Calgary Stampeders of the Canadian Football League in 1983, then appeared in 16 games for the 1984 Green Bay Packers of the National Football League, and then returned to the CFL to play 16 games total for the BC Lions in the 1986 and 1987 seasons.

 He played at the collegiate level at the University of Nevada, Las Vegas.